 A: Sample STAR answer:

 Situation/Task — One of my professors announced a nation-wide student contest sponsored by ALA.
-SJSU iSchool was one of many schools eligible to submit entries.
+SJSU's iSchool was one of many schools eligible to submit entries.

-Action — I took the initiative to lead our six person group and used my organizational skills to schedule a series of meetings via on-line conferencing.
+Action — I took the initiative to lead our six-person group and used my organizational skills to schedule a series of meetings via web conferencing.
 I facilitated our initial meeting to gather input from the team in order to determine and finalize our team's goal and strategy.
 I set due dates for work that needed to be done and delegated responsibilities to my team members.

 Result/Outcome — Our group's project was chosen from other campus entries to continue in the competition and won the regional competition.
 One of the judges said ours was the most organized team in the competition.